FEMessage/nuxt-micro-frontend/README.md

 [Documents](https://github.com/lianghx-319/micro-nuxt/blob/master/lib/module.js)

+> If want to set headers recommend to set `build.devMiddleware.headers`, see Nuxt API: The build Property > [devMiddleware](https://nuxtjs.org/api/configuration-build#devmiddleware)

 **path**: the MFE lifecycle hook file path relative to rootDir

 **force**: skip version check and force to use this module